Convention Presentation Prizes

 The Patricia A. Williams Prize in Education

 This prize was endowed in honor of Dr. Williams by her friends and others interested in the field of education.
 She was inducted as an undergraduate into the Texas Omicron chapter at Sam Houston State University where she was elected the chapter’s president.
-After her education, she joined the faculty at SHSU and soon became the official chapter sponsor of the chapter she was inducted into.
+After her education, she joined the faculty at SHSU and soon became the official chapter advisor of the chapter she was inducted into.
 Williams went on to serve on the Region II executive committee and then many productive years elected to the National Council, including terms as both its vice president and president.
-She was the Texas Omicron faculty sponsor for 32 years.
+She was the Texas Omicron faculty advisor for 32 years.

 The Johnny and Frances Williams Prize in Performing Arts